Pichaikkaran 2: Reception

 Logesh Balachandran of The Times of India gave it 2.5 out of 5 stars and wrote, "Pichaikkaran 2 doesn't really beg for our attention and nearly manages to hold us for an average watch."
 Thinkal Menon of OTTplay gave it 3 out of 5 stars and wrote, "The film doesn't offer any innovative story or performances, but its packaging works to a decent extent which makes it a one-time watchable fare."

 Janani K of India Today gave it 2 out of 5 stars and wrote, "Vijay Antony, who has donned the hat of a director, actor, writer and producer with Pichaikkaran 2, failed in his first attempt.
 The story is far-fetched, while the film is a shoddy affair."
 Kirubhakar Purushothaman of The Indian Express gave it 1 out of 5 stars and wrote, "For some time now even Ajith and Vijay have been steering clear of these one-man-saves-all films, and there was a respite from the nonsense.
 The break is over with Pichaikkaran 2."

 Gopinath Rajendran of The Hindu wrote "With Pichaikkaran 2, Vijay Antony takes over directing duties too, but it's the acting part where he shines the most."
 Sowmya Rajendran of The News Minute gave it 1.5 out of 5 stars and wrote, "While Pichaikkaran 2, directed by Vijay Antony himself, has a lot of empty rhetoric on poverty, some crucial plot threads are left hanging."

 Navein Darshan of Cinema Express gave it 1.5 out of 5 stars and wrote, "Apart from directing, producing and starring in Pichaikkaran 2, Vijay has also taken care of editing, screenplay, dialogues, story, and music composing in true T Rajendar style.
 However, the biggest TR element the film carries is the 'Thangachi sentiment'."
 He also criticized the term Bikili by adding, "Films that milk the emotions of the poor to make money!"

 Sequel

-During the promotions of his upcoming film Maargan, Vijay Antony reveals that Pichaikkaran 3 would be released on 2027.
+During the promotions of his 2025 film Maargan, Vijay Antony revealed that Pichaikkaran 3 would be released on 2027.